schappim/mBot-Gitbook/section-5-chapter-31-using-a-button-to-start-and-stop.md

 Next, we will see how to break down this long program into smaller parts that are easier to manage, called "functions".

+### Questions

+Question 5.29.1 What is the use of the board button?

+A. It is meant to start and stop the wheels, by default.

+B.

+C. It has a general use and it can be programmed to perform some action.

+D.

+_Answer: C_